-The annual international film competition for legal-themed shorts, offering independent and emerging filmmakers the chance to screen their work in New York City and creatively engage the public in discussions regarding justice and popular culture.
+The annual international film competition for short films with themes of social justice and human rights, offering independent and emerging filmmakers the chance to screen their work in New York City and creatively engage the public in discussions regarding justice and popular culture.

-Now accepting submissions for the 2018 competition year!
-Finalist shorts will be screened at the FOLCS Awards Night during the 12th Annual Forum Film Festival in New York City.
+Now accepting submissions for the 2020 competition year!
+Finalist shorts will be screened at the FOLCS Awards Night during the 8th Annual Awards Night in New York City.

-“Legal theme” may be broadly construed.
+“social justice” may be broadly construed.
 You are free to choose any subject in which the relationship between law, justice, and society can be fashioned into a unique visual story.
-For example, your film could be about rights that have been denied, harms that have gone unaddressed, the aftereffects of courtroom decisions, government regulations and statutes, or an attempt to take a new look at what “justice” really means.
+For example, your film could be about rights that have been denied, harms that have gone unaddressed, the aftereffects of courtroom decisions, government regulations, and statutes, or an attempt to take a new look at what “justice” really means.
 Any genre (animation, comedy, documentary, drama, musical, sci-fi, etc.) is permitted.

 Films should run 20 minutes or less, there is no minimum runtime requirement.